blueblued/pydantic-ai-skills/README.md

 Full documentation available at: [https://dougtrajano.github.io/pydantic-ai-skills](https://dougtrajano.github.io/pydantic-ai-skills)

-> This project was highly inspired by [pydantic-deepagents](https://github.com/vstorm-co/pydantic-deepagents), which provided foundational ideas and patterns for agent skill modularity and progressive disclosure in the Pydantic AI ecosystem.
-We gratefully acknowledge their work and contributions to the agent skills community.
+> This project was highly inspired by [pydantic-deepagents](https://github.com/vstorm-co/pydantic-deepagents), which provided foundational ideas and patterns for agent skill implementation and progressive disclosure in the Pydantic AI.
+We gratefully acknowledge their work and contributions to the community.

 ## Installation